wp-fail2ban/docs/configuration/fail2ban.rst

 .. note::

    Make sure you change ``logpath`` to the correct log for your OS.
-If your OS uses `systemd` you may need to install a real syslog service.
+If your OS uses `systemd` it may be simpler and/or easier to install a real syslog service first.

 3. Reload or restart `fail2ban`